tbuehlmann/lappen/README.md

 ### Notifications

-If you want to fanout `ActiveSupport::Notifications` on the performings of a FilterStack and single Filters, include the `Lappen::Notifications` module into your FilterStack:
+If you want to fanout `ActiveSupport::Notifications` on the performings of a Filter Stack and single Filters, include the `Lappen::Notifications` module into your Filter Stack:

 ```ruby
 class ProductFilterStack < Lappen::FilterStack